jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 No we have no storage mechanism.
 Any data that is used in AdapTable is not accessible to us in any way.

 Likewise we have no visibility on anything that users do in AdapTable.

+**Can I have multiple AdapTable instances all looking at the same data source?**

+Yes, this is something that we support.
+To see a good example of multiple grids sharing data and updates with each other (and with 3rd party components via OpenFin and Finsemble) download the Finsemble demo from our demo site.

 ## Grids